SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

-When you use an availability condition with a guard, it refines the availability for code that follows it.
+When you use an availability condition with a ``guard`` statement, it refines the availability information that’s used for the rest of the code in that code block.

 .. testcode:: guard-with-pound-available